enthali/MemoryGraphExplorer/README.md

 This directory provides a complete solution for managing and visualizing your professional network, projects, and relationships through:

-- **MCP Memory Server Integration** - Direct access to your knowledge graph data
+- **Direct Memory File Access** - Reads your knowledge graph data from memory.json files
 - **Interactive Web Visualization** - Modern D3.js-based graph viewer with real-time data
-- **Helper Functions** - Python utilities for data processing and analysis
+- **MCP-Compatible Functions** - Same function interface as MCP Memory Server, but with direct file access
 - **RESTful API** - HTTP endpoints for programmatic access

 ## Quick Start